Charlotte Mason Methods and Non-traditional Learning

 How Do Your Children Learn Best?

 Traditional learning, as most of us would agree, looks a lot like public school learning.
-Charlotte Mason Methods, on the other hand, are much less teacher-directed and much more focused on student interaction with what is to be learned.
-Therefore, Charlotte Mason’s methods are experiential in nature.
+Charlotte Mason Methods, on the other hand, are much less teacher-directed.
+They’re more focused on student interaction with what is to be learned.
+Therefore, Charlotte Mason’s methods are experiential.
+In other hands, more hands-on and interactive.
 So Charlotte Mason’s methods are considered non-traditional learning.

 When I think about “traditional” learning, it looks like this: